-In keeping with national best practices, and with the purposeful planning embodied in the President’s Carolina 2025 initiative, the Provost now requires pre-authorization for academic programs initiated or substantively revised at the University of South Carolina.
+In keeping with national best practices, the Provost requires pre-authorization for academic programs initiated or substantively revised at the University of South Carolina.
 The Provost will be evaluating all Requests for fit with the strategic priorities of Academic Affairs and of the institution.

 When is Pre-Authorization required?